bara080/Bara-Ahmad/README.md

 ### Hi there ✌🏿 I'm Bara from Brooklyn

-### Hi there 👋, Hi, ✌🏿 I'm Bara Ahmad
-#### I am GitHub Readme Generator's creator

- Machine Learning Researcher and Software Engineer passionate about building powerful, data-driven solutions.
+I'm Researcher and Software Engineer passionate about building powerful, data-driven solutions.
 From optimizing data pipelines on Cloud to achieving 100% accuracy in ASL gesture recognition, I transform complex ideas into practical

 Skills: Python /JS / REACT / HTML / CSS